Construction & Property Accountants

 This is a special method for accounting for VAT in respect of most supplies of building and construction services.
 Where a VAT registered subcontractor would normally account for its VAT on sales and the contractor would account for the VAT on it purchases, the VAT domestic reverse charge means it is the contractor, in some circumstances, who accounts for both the sales and purchase VAT on their return.
 Overall the VAT position is no different and it is just who has to account for it to HMRC that changes, the theory being that it tackles the “missing trader” fraud, which exists in the sector.

-Knowing when and if to apply the special VAT treatment depends on where the business is the hierarchy of delegated works but when it does apply you need to invoice and account for correctly.
+Knowing when and if to apply the special VAT treatment depends on where the business is in the hierarchy of delegated works.
+When it does apply you need to invoice and account for correctly.

 When do I register as a Contractor or Subcontractor with HMRC?